For a long time, I’d look in the mirror and never actually see… me.

 She had the career of her dreams, yet still felt empty.

 She was spending most of her day, every day, chasing a great career when what she really wanted was a great life.

 Reaching her greatest potential – peace, clarity and courageous living – required leaving that glamorous world behind.
 And she did.

 Today, Sheri’s clients are still the who’s who of the world.
 However, her focus is now on helping them figure out how to make choices that cultivate more enriched and less stressful lives.
 For Sheri, “peace is the new success.”

 Thanks to her new book, the entire world can now achieve their best success as well.
 With a passionate foreword by Usher and features by Ludacris, Will Packer, Bert Weiss, Boris Kodjoe, Nicole Ari Parker and other notables, it is jam packed with inspirational gifts.

-My dynamic discussion with Sheri a few weeks before the Nia Magazine Book Club debut was an open expression of happiness.
+My dynamic discussion with Sheri was an open expression of happiness.

 A true rebel with a cause, Sheri emphatically lives the principles she promotes.
 Although I’d been in the process of improving my self-care, I’d been criticizing both my efforts and results.
 Sheri’s outlook encouraged me to approve of myself; give myself more credit and recognize my greatness.

 All of the perspectives about my own life were elevated.